vlazzarini/opcode_compiler/README.md

 The module compiler syntax is

 ```
-ires module_compile Scode
+ires module_compile Scode[, Sentry]
 ```

-where `Scode` is a C/C++-language module containing the opcodes to be added to the system, provided as a string.
-This uses the C API for opcodes, and it should contain an entry point declared as
+where `Scode` is a C/C++-language module containing the opcodes to be added to the system, provided as a string, and `Sentry` is the name of the entry point function declared as

 ```
-extern "C" int module_init(CSOUND *csound);
+extern "C" int entry(CSOUND *csound);
 ```

 where the new opcodes can be added to the system using